nsrazdan/ML_Hanabi/README.md

 # ML_Hanabi
 Machine Learning solution to the cooperative, imperfect-information game Hanabi

-The create_data script is written in Python 2. # hardcoded creates data for 1 agent in 10 games
+The create_data script is written in Python 2. # hardcoded creates data for 1 random agent in pool of unique agents

 To run create_data in Keystone shell:
 ```